samartzidis/magicstick.io/README.md

 [![magicstick-logo](docs/etsy.png)](https://www.etsy.com/shop/MagicStickIO)

-Software stuff, such as documentation, utilities and firmware updates are here.
+Software stuff, such as documentation, utilities and firmware updates are on this page.

 ## User Manual